 The simple way to determine if you have a kidney infection is by urinalysis, which is the testing of a urine sample for bacteria, blood and pus.
 A culture may also be grown in a urine sample to see if bacteria or other organisms are present.
 Doctors can also diagnose kidney infections based on signs and symptoms, such as fever, back pain and kidney pain or tenderness when pressed.

 Other tests might include an ultrasound, computerised tomography scan or a type of X-ray called a voiding cystourethrogram.

 How is a kidney infection treated?

-Usually antibiotics are prescribed for kidney infections.
-Which antibiotic your doctor prescribes and for how long is dependant on the severity of your condition and the bacteria found in your urine tests.
+Usually, antibiotics are prescribed for renal infections.
+Which antibiotic your doctor prescribes and for how long is dependent on the severity of your condition and the bacteria found in your urine tests.

 Symptoms of a kidney infection often begin clearing up within a few days of treatment.
 But you should take the entire course of antibiotics to make sure the infection is completely eliminated.